-So, you'll need to make an informed decision about which social platform to start with.
+Don't randomly choose which social network you'll start with.
+You need to make an informed decision about which social platform to focus on first.
 To help make that decision, ask yourself:

 The answers to those questions, plus a little basic knowledge about the nature of the big social sites, will help you to decide where to start with a sane, simplified social media marketing strategy.

 Before you decide where to start, you need to determine what you want to get out of building a social presence for your craft business.
 That way, you can choose the strategy that will best fit your goals.
 Below, I've listed a few ways social can help your business.
 Which ones are relevant to you?
-Can you think of any other ways you might use social to benefit your business?
+Can you think of any other benefits?

 SOME WAYS SOCIAL MEDIA CAN BENEFIT YOUR BUSINESS